hyperledger/indy-node/docs/source/transactions.md

         - SET_CONTEXT = "200"
         - SET_RICH_SCHEMA = "201"

+    - `ver` (string)

+        Transaction's payload version as defined in the input request.
+        If the input request doesn't have the version specified, then default one will be used.
+        Some transactions (for example TRANSACTION_AUTHOR_AGREEMENT) have non-default transaction payload version defined in source code as a result of evolution of business logic and features.

     - `protocolVersion` (integer; optional):

         The version of client-to-node or node-to-node protocol.
 Each new version may introduce a new feature in requests/replies/data.